 I understand you're tempted to do it because your guy is such an intellectual empty suit.

-That's a nice try, but it isn't gonna work.
+That's a nice try, but it isn't going to work.

-I'm telling you, your Obama's biggest challenge in this campaign is gonna be getting Democrat votes because that's who Senator McCain is targeting as well.
+I'm telling you, Obama's biggest challenge in this campaign is going to be getting Democrat votes because that's who Senator McCain is targeting as well.

 We'll be back.